Ali Reza Pahlavi (born 1966): Death

-After a long period of depression, on 4 January 2011 Pahlavi died in his apartment in the South End, Boston (141 West Newton Street) from a self-inflicted gunshot wound.
+On 4 January 2011, after a long period of depression and at 44 years of age, Pahlavi died in his apartment in the South End, Boston (141 West Newton Street) from a self-inflicted gunshot wound to the head.

-Mahnaz Afkhami, the former Iranian Minister of Women's Affairs of the Shah's government, told the BBC World Service that Pahlavi and his family being forced into exile in 1979 was very "traumatic" for him and that he had experienced a "loss of identity" in exile.
-Ali Reza's sister, Leila Pahlavi, also had died by suicide, in June 2001.
-Close family friends say that Ali Reza became very depressed after the death of his sister to whom he was very close.
-He was survived by his mother, Farah Pahlavi, his older brother Reza, his sister Farahnaz, half-sister Shahnaz, daughter and partner.
+Mahnaz Afkhami, the former Iranian Minister of Women's Affairs of the Shah's government, told the BBC World Service that Pahlavi and his family being forced into exile in 1979 was very "traumatic" for Ali Reza.
+He said that Ali Reza had experienced a "loss of identity" in exile.

-His brother Reza Pahlavi said that his wish was to be cremated and for his ashes to be scattered in the Caspian Sea.
+In June 2001, Ali Reza's younger sister, Leila Pahlavi, had also committed suicide.
+Close family friends say that Ali Reza became very depressed after the death of his sister, to whom he was very close.

+Ali Reza was survived by his mother, Farah Pahlavi, his older brother Reza, his sister Farahnaz, half-sister Shahnaz, daughter, and partner.

 On 23 January 2011, an official memorial was held in The Music Center at Strathmore in Bethesda, Maryland.
 The memorial was attended by the former Iranian imperial family and thousands of Iranians.

+His brother Reza Pahlavi said that Ali Reza's wish had been to be cremated, and for his ashes to be scattered in the Caspian Sea.